 |Blue Picardy Spaniel|

-Confident, friendly and smart, the Boykin Spaniel is a medium size dog standing around thirty-six to forty-six centimetres tall and twenty-five to forty pounds.
+Confident, friendly, and intelligent, the Boykin Spaniel is a medium-sized dog standing around thirty-six to forty-six centimeters tall and twenty-five to forty pounds.

 The Boykin has a flat or wavy coat that is chocolate brown with a dense underlayer that protects from the elements.
-Low maintenance a weekly brushing and occasional bath is all that’s required to keep the Boykin coat in good shape.
+Low maintenance, a weekly brushing, and an occasional bath are all that are required to keep the Boykin coat in good shape.

-Excellent family dogs, the Boykin is easy to train, biddable and eager to please.
-However, they have lots of energy and stamina so need an active home to keep them happy.
-Adaptable and sociable, they are never the less a dog, that loves to work.
+Excellent family dogs, the Boykin is easy to train, biddable, and eager to please.
+However, they have lots of energy and stamina, so they need an active home to keep them happy.
+Adaptable and friendly, they are never the less a dog that loves to work.

-Social, good-natured and alert, the Brittany is a Spaniel that is busy, busy, busy.
-Their irrepressible enthusiasm for life makes them an attractive member of the family and a capable working dog.
+Social, good-natured, and alert, the Brittany is a busy, busy, busy Spaniel.
+Their irrepressible enthusiasm for life makes them an attractive member of the family and capable working dog.

-The Brittany’s coat is dense, flat or wavy and is most often orange and white or liver and white and they shed very little.
-The coat is easy to maintain with weekly brushing and a bath only when necessary.
+The Brittany’s coat is dense, flat, or wavy and is most often orange and white or liver and white.
+They shed very little, making the coat easy to maintain with weekly brushing and a bath only when necessary.

-Brittany’s are not for the faint-hearted, their stamina and energy makes them a challenging dog for first-time owners.
+Brittany’s are not for the faint-hearted.
+Their stamina and energy make them a challenging dog for first-time owners.
 But if you can offer the Brittany lots of physical and mental exercise, they make gentle and happy family dogs.

 Cavalier King Charles Spaniel